entropage/PR/one_pager.md

 **Progress**: Currently detects Java-based web vulnerabilities, with expansion to more languages soon.
 Each vulnerability includes a verified POC.

-**Success Story**: Found 29 verified vulnerabilities overnight in a mid-size SaaS Java app.
+**Success Story**: Found 29 verified vulnerabilities overnight in a mid-size SaaS Java app (~1 million lines of java code).
 The customer immediately committed to a long-term contract.

 **How It Works**:
 - **Input**: URL, Java archive, test credentials.